Here’s How to Get A Gorgeous Manicure Without Going To The Salon!

 Getting used to typing or other everyday activities may also seem strange at first if you go with a longer nail style.
 Trust me, after a couple of applications, the process of applying, wearing, and removing the nails will become a breeze!

 As someone who is always applying gel polish or nail glue to my precious extremities, let me tell you that constant and continued use of this kind of product can be damaging to fingernails.
 It’s encouraged to not try to pry off the nails when removing, but to instead follow the proper removal technique outlined above.

 All in all, if you don’t like fussing with polish and want impeccable looking nails, you should give the Kiss acrylic nails a shot.
-It’s not only natural styles either—they have solid colors and fun nail art, like this fun tropical design, perfect for your next vacation!
+It’s not only natural styles either—they have solid colors and fun nail art, like this shimmery set for a glam look.

 And if the idea of nail glue freaks you out, look for the ImPress brand of nails.
 It’s the same concept, except there’s a thick sticker adhesive already applied to the underside of the nails, so you simply peel, stick, and go.
 The Hip2Save team loves them!

 Let me know if you would try out these nails for yourself in the comments.